cristianoc/arc-agi-2-abstraction-dataset/dsl/DSL.md

 ## Lambda Representation

 Lambda representations use **Python syntax** to express **pure functional composition**.
-While the code looks like Python, it must stay within a restricted subset that has the semantics of simply-typed lambda calculus: no side effects, no mutation, no loops.
+While the code looks like Python, it must stay within a restricted subset that has the semantics of **simply-typed lambda calculus**.

+Important scope note:
+- This DSL is a restricted, simply-typed subset.
+It is **not** the full untyped lambda calculus and is therefore **not Turing-complete**.
+- There is **no general recursion** (no self- or mutual recursion, no fixpoint/Y combinators), and thus all well-typed programs terminate.
+- Iterative “state threading” is expressed only via the domain combinator `fold_repaint`.

 ### Allowed Constructs